 Our first observations in the area are Rock Sparrow and Black-eared Wheatear which welcome us from a hut roof.
 Then, we park the car to walk around the countryside.
 Woodlarks and Northern Wheatears fly in display.
 Iberian Green Woodpecker is spotted by Lee.
-That is really great!
-Woodpeckers are her favourite birds!.
-After that, we move to the other side of the road watching Great Spotted Woodpecker,3 Subalpine Warblers, Cirl Bunting, Serin, 3 majestic Short-toed Eagle, an Egyptian Vulture and an Orphean Warbler!.
-What a great place!.
+That is great!
+Woodpeckers are her favourite birds!
+After that, we move to the other side of the road watching Great Spotted Woodpecker,3 Subalpine Warblers, Cirl Bunting, Serin, 3 majestic Short-toed Eagle, an Egyptian Vulture and an Orphean Warbler!
+What a place!
 The area is also full of butterflies such us Eastern Dappled White, Cleopatra, Large and Small Whites.

 Thirty minutes later we stop near the Mijares River, in the province of Teruel.
 There, Skylarks, Ortolan Bunting, Melodious Warbler, Booted Eagle, Bee-eater, Grey Wagtail and Stock Doves are quickly spotted.